yayyzan/RISCV-Processor/README.md

 - Testing our CPU was made easier by using `$display` statements in specific modules.
 These were implemented by [Omar](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Omar_Alkhatib_Personal_Statement.md).

-- The addition of nops to all test programs made, as well as reference programs, completed by [Jie](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Jie's%20Personal%20Statement.md).
+- The addition of nops to all test programs made, as well as reference programs, completed by [Jie](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Jie's%20Personal%20Statement.md) and [Yi](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Yi%20Zhang's%20Personal%20Statement.md).

 - The final verification process required a more complete and exhaustive implementation.
 This was completed by [Yi](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Yi%20Zhang's%20Personal%20Statement.md) and [Jie](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/main/Jie's%20Personal%20Statement.md).